mauriciopoppe/PojoViz/README.md

 ### Configuration phase

-- The library's representation in %PojoViz is configured with the following properties:
+An object hierarchy is represented in %PojoViz with the following properties:

-	- Global access point to the library (e.g. window.d3 or window.THREE)
+- Entry point to the hierarchy (e.g. window.d3, window.THREE, window.document.head)
-	- The maximum number of levels allowed while running the DFS algorithm
-	- The *src* of the script (if it's an external resource)
+- Hierarchy *src* (if the hierarchy is an external resource that needs to be fetched on runtime)
-	- The *forbidden objects* which are discarded when found by the DFS algorithm
+- *forbidden objects* which are discarded when found by the DFS algorithm
+- The maximum number of *levels* allowed while running the DFS algorithm

 ### Process phase

-- After the configuration is read %PojoViz's `ObjectAnalyzer` class analyzes the properties the global library/framework object, if any of these properties is an object/function constructor (configurable in settings) then `ObjectAnalyzer` will follow this link
-- The previous step is done recursively saving each object/function found in a `HashMap` until the maximum number of levels has been reached discarding the *fobidden objects* in the process, these are the nodes of the graph
-- `ObjectAnalyzer` will also in the process save the links found (from an object property to an object/function constructor), these are the edges of the graph
+The process phase is done in demand and it does the following:

+- fetch any required external resource (if *src* was set)
+- forbid any existing object (configured through *forbiddenTokens*) from being inspected
+- perform the analysis of all the objects added to the inspector (recursively)
+  - checks if the current object is forbidden to discard it
-- The main program then asks `ObjectAnalyzer` for a JSON representation of the nodes/edges of the generated graph
+  - if not then all the properties of the objects are retrieved with `Object.getOwnPropertyNames`
-- [Dagre](https://github.com/cpettitt/dagre)'s layout program is executed with the generated JSON which returns the positions of each node in a 2D plane
+  - when a property is evaluated, e.g. `obj.property`
+    - if it's non-accessible the property is discarded (e.g. function.caller, function.arguments)
+    - if it's non-traversable the property is discarded (object are traversable properties)
+  - the process above is run again for all the remaining objects until a recursion limit is reached (configured with *levels*) or all the objects in the hierarchy have been analyzed

 ### Render phase

+The process phase above will store all the traversable objects in a `HashMap`, in the render phase:

+- The traversable objects are stringified, what this means is that a simple object is returned for each traversable object, each object has properties describing the value of the object (i.e. if a given property is traversable, if it's a primitive value, etc)
+- The edges connecting the objects are also stringified, each edge is represented a simple object telling the source node, destination node and the property to get there, (e.g. `sourceNode[property] = destinationNode` )
+- The stringified representation of the hierarchy is passed to the layout program (run by [Dagre](https://github.com/cpettitt/dagre)) which augments the info above with cartesian coordinates `(x, y)`, `width`, `height`
-- The chosen renderer (d3 or three.js) renders the graph provided by the process phase
+- The chosen renderer (d3 or three.js) renders the hierarchy representation created above

 ### Development notes